jaydee029/poke-it/README.md

 # poke-it

-POKE-IT is a REPL command line game, it fetches directly from the PokeApi in real time, the users can traverse various worlds , capture pokemons if there powers permit, lookup statistics for captured pokemons, etc. it stores the data in a real time custom cache implemented using Sync mutexes increasing the efficiency of the program.
+POKE-IT is a REPL command line game, it fetches directly from the PokeApi in real time, the users can traverse various worlds , capture pokemons if there powers permit, lookup statistics for captured pokemons, etc. `it stores the data in a real time custom cache implemented using Sync mutexes increasing the efficiency of the program`.

 ## Usage